manell0/MileStone-1-Couronne/README.md

 - Thanks to Dominic Fraser who has a great explanation of how to put your footer in place.
 [The fix page](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/)

-- Thanks to [codeSTACKr](https://www.youtube.com/watch?v=qqDH0T6K5gY) who has a good youtube channel to learn and understand flexbox a little better  I have used some code from there.
+- Thanks to [codeSTACKr](https://www.youtube.com/watch?v=qqDH0T6K5gY) who has a good YouTube channel to learn and understand flexbox a little better  I have used some code from there.

-- Tanks to [Gold Pearl on stack Overflow](https://stackoverflow.com/questions/28261287/how-to-change-btn-color-in-bootstrap) for the fix of override any default properties in bootstrap.
+- Tanks to [Gold Pearl on stack overflow](https://stackoverflow.com/questions/28261287/how-to-change-btn-color-in-bootstrap) for the fix of override any default properties in bootstrap.
 I used it on my Go Back Button on the movie.html page.

 ## Content

-- The text used in the explonations (rules and storys) is taken from [wikipedia](https://sv.wikipedia.org/wiki/Couronne).
+- The text used in the explanations (rules and story) is taken from [Wikipedia](https://sv.wikipedia.org/wiki/Couronne).
 - Go Back script taken from [W3 Schools](https://www.w3schools.com/jsref/met_his_back.asp) that i use in the movie.html file

 ## Media